-The Water sampling stations were selected for mine sump water, drinking water supply, well/ Hand pump water also surface water samples.
+The Water sampling stations were selected for mine discharge water.

 2.3 Noise level monitoring locations

 Noise levels vary depending on the various activities in mining areas.
 The monitoring of noise level in different locations will be helpful to take appropriate mitigating measures.
 The noise levels were recorded in mining area, washery and in residential area.